Lishui: Sports

 The 19,000-capacity Lishui Stadium is located in Lishui.
 Part of the seats are covered with a roof.
 The stadium is used mostly for association football matches and also sometimes for athletics.

 Transportation and telecommunications

 Lishui enjoys a convenient telecommunication and transportation network.
 Lishui uses optical cables and SPCETSS (Stored Program Controlled Electronic Telephone Switching System) to provide the whole prefecture with communication services such as telephone, fax, telegram, internet, and mobile phones.
 Over 4000 km of paved roads and highways link every sub-county of the prefecture.
 These roads, together with the No.330 National Highway and Jinhua-Wenzhou Railway, form the public transportation system of the prefecture.

+Lishui is also served by Lishui Airport which opened in July 2025.

 Government and politics

 Under the guide of the basic line of the third Plenary Session of the eleventh Party Congress, the local government of Lishui has transformed its work priority to economic development.
 The government put forward a policy where forestry is the top priority, combining food and livestock husbandry, multi-management, comprehensive development and enhanced the agricultural development.
 In 1985, the local government proposed the guideline of: